isislovecruft/python-gnupg/docs/gnupg.rst

 These are classes for parsing both user inputs and status file descriptor flags from GnuPG's output.
-The latter are used in order to determine what our GnuPG process is doing and retrieve information about its operations, which are stored in corresponding classes in :attr:`gnupg.GPG._result_dict`.
-Some status flags aren't handled yet -- infomation on *all* of the flags (well, at least the documented ones…) can be found in the docs/DETAILS file in GnuPG's source_, which has been included here_ as well.
+The latter are used in order to determine what our GnuPG process is doing and retrieve information about its operations, which are stored in corresponding classes in :attr:`~gnupg._meta.GPGBase._result_map`.
+Some status flags aren't handled yet -- information on *all* of the flags (well, at least the documented ones…) can be found in the :file:`docs/DETAILS` file in GnuPG's source_, which has been included here_ as well.

 .. automodule:: gnupg._parsers